techidaily/site-win11/source/_posts/troubleshooting-high-dpi-display-scaling-on-pcs.md

 ![Change Your Screen Resolution](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/change-your-screen-resolution.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once you've selected the new resolution, a popup menu will appear asking you to keep the settings or revert.
 If you're not okay with the new resolution, select**Revert** and try a different resolution and see if it works.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 3\.
 Change the DPI Settings for Apps Individually